jerry81/natural-language/english/index.md

 casement - covering, window sash

+cerements - wrapping cloth for a corpse

 commingled - to mix together

 coquetry - flirtation

 cosmogony - theory of origin and development of universe

+courtier - one who attends a royal court

 coxcombry - conceited